NL Common Ground

 Track icons

-When communicating about a specific track an icon can be used to clarify.
+When communicating about a specific track an icon can be used to clarify the track.

 These icons are designed to be used at a smaller scale than the other illustrations.